-The board is there to review the overall direction and strategy of the business.
-You’ll hear the phrase “nose in, hands off” when it comes to board members: you’re setting direction, not steering the ship.
-Boards must challenge the CEO and management team.
-This is one of their most important roles and helps management to improve decision making and optimise performance.
+The board is there to exercise control and de-risk all areas of the business, by ensuring the company has enough resources.
+You’ll hear the phrase ‘nose in, hands off’ when it comes to board members: you’re setting direction, not steering the ship.

-The best thing we can recommend is that you volunteer for not-for-profit boards or ask to observe some of your company’s board meetings internally (not to be appointed!), so you can see how it functions and what happens in the room.
-You may have more access to learn from your own employer so the earlier you can do this in your career, the better.
+The best thing we can recommend is that you ask to observe some of your company’s board meetings internally (not to be appointed!), so you can see how it functions and what happens in the room.
+You have more access to learn from your own employer so the earlier you can do this in your career, the better.
 What we’re seeing is that people who understand the board world are then able to work on their own skills and relay that message to the right people.

-You’re likely to either come through a CEO role where you’ve been responsible for the P&L or you’re going to come in as an ‘expert’.
-If you’ve done a digital transformation for a logistics business, you could add value to board discussions for a business which has delivery services or a supply chain that needs digitising.
-If you’re a HR professional, Covid has highlighted that we’ve not had enough HR leaders in the boardroom – and now we’re seeing how important company culture and mental health is, for companies to perform well.
-Boards could also be looking for mergers and acquisitions (M&A) experience – not just deciding the strategic requirements for M&A deals to go ahead but also having the experience integrating the new business after the deal and all the complexities this entails when trying to increase the overall value of the group.
+There are two routes in – you’re either going to come through a CEO role where you’ve been responsible for the P&L or you’re going to come in as an ‘expert’.
+If you’ve done a digital transformation for a logistics business, you could support a business with delivery services or a supply chain that needs digitising.
+If you’re an HR professional, Covid has highlighted that we’ve not had enough HR leaders in the boardroom – and now we’re seeing how important mental health is, for companies to perform well.
+Boards could also be looking for mergers and acquisitions (M&A) experience – not just from a financial perspective, but M&A implementation.

 The most important thing, I would say, is integrity.
 And being an independent thinker.
 It’s a big area, so I’ve listed out 10.